patrob/3d-strategy/docs/phases/Discovery.md

-# Research
+# Discovery

 ## Purpose
-Establish a high‑fidelity, action‑ready understanding of a problem (ticket / user story / change request) by clarifying scope, mapping affected code surfaces, gathering internal and external technical context, and synthesizing it into a single durable Markdown artifact for the Plan phase.
+Establish a high‑fidelity, action‑ready understanding of a problem (ticket / user story / change request) by clarifying scope, mapping affected code surfaces, gathering internal and external technical context, and synthesizing it into a single durable Markdown artifact for the Design phase.
 Goal: remove ambiguity before any solutioning.

 ## Primary Objective
 Convert an initial problem statement into a validated, FAR-qualified (Factual, Actionable, Relevant) research document that: